Course navigation

 This skill tells Claude exactly how to write unit tests for any file you point it at — consistent structure, consistent naming, no repeated instructions.
 After building it you can run /write-tests src/utils/date.ts and Claude will follow the same approach every time.

-Project skills go in .claude/skills/ — they are available only in this project.
+Project skills go in .claude/skills/ — available only in this project.
 Personal skills go in ~/.claude/skills/ and work across every project you open.

 Terminal